stellarcarbon/sc-audit/README.md

 docker pull ghcr.io/stellarcarbon/sc-audit
 ```

 This Docker image is intended for single-command usage.
-It will not keep running a process, and exits as soon as it is done.
+It will not keep a process running, and exits as soon as it is done.
 Mount its data volume locally to persist the database, and run the containers with `--rm` to avoid the litter of stopped containers.

 You'll want to let the database catch up with its data sources at the start of each usage session: